What Types of Brake Systems Does My Car Have?

 Brake fluid: Brake fluid activates the brake pistons, which causes your brake pads to slow your vehicle down.
 If there isn't enough brake fluid, the pistons won't activate properly.
-We at Premier Car Care Center in West Texas recommend getting your brake fluid flushed and replaced every 20,000 miles or two years.
+We at Premier Car Care Center in West Texas recommend getting your brake fluid flushed and replaced when you come in for regular vehicle maintenance.

 Here are the four types of brake rotors you can have on your vehicle:

 Smooth brake rotors - Most vehicles, including those from, Acura, Audi, BMW, and Buick come with smooth brake rotors, and this is because smooth brake rotors provide enough stopping power for most driving conditions.
 Because they have a smooth surface, smooth brake rotors have the most rotor surface area compared to other types of brake rotors.
 They can also absorb a lot of heat and are not prone to cracking under extreme use.

 Slotted brake rotors - Slotted brake rotors have slots cut along the surface of the rotor that makes contact with the brake pad.
 These grooves allow the brake pad's surface area to have less contact with the brake rotors, which results in more heat dissipation.
 These are often found on performance or high-end vehicles.

 Cross-drilled brake rotors - Cross-drilled brake rotors have drill holes that are mostly used for heat dissipation.
 These brake rotors were originally used in race cars to reduce the amount of heat the rotor would have to absorb.